Written by: Robin Bennett, CPDT-KA

 Tricks are fun for everyone in the family (including the dog)!
 Grab some treats and try to teach your dog to ‘spin’, ‘shake’, or ‘roll over’.
 Training tricks help you bond with your dog while having some fun.
 It’s also a great way to burn off some excess energy while your dog focuses on learning something new.

-I hope these activities give you and your new pup something fun to do during the day, while allowing you to bond and teach them new tricks!
+I hope these puppy games give you and your new pup something fun to do during the day, while allowing you to bond and teach them new tricks!

 Robin Bennett is a Certified Professional Dog Trainer (CPDT-KA).
 To learn more about her, visit her at www.TheDogGurus.com